Lanoia/Catpocalypse/README.md

 ## Game Description

 In Catpocalypse, you play as a survivor in a world overrun by mutant cats.
-Your goal is to survive as many waves as possible by shooting the approaching cat enemies while protecting your defensive wall.
+Your goal is to survive as many waves as possible by shooting the approaching cat enemies before they destroy your defensive wall.

 ## Game Features